Safety first for summer cooking

-Area Commander Mark Preece said: "From bake-offs to barbecues, there are lots of creative ways to teach kids about cooking fire safety this summer.
-And, it's absolutely vital that they know what to do if the worst should happen.
+Group Commander Mick Cadman from the HWFRS Community Risk Department said: “From bake-offs to barbecues, there are lots of creative ways to teach kids about cooking fire safety this summer.
+And, it’s vital that they know what to do if the worst should happen.

-And the kids don't have to be in the kitchen to change the way you work in the summer - Distraction while cooking is a main cause of fire call-outs right across the country.
+And the kids don’t have to be in the kitchen to change the way you work in the summer – a distraction while cooking is a main cause of fire call-outs right across the country.

 The Fire Kills campaign’s top tips for staying safe in the kitchen this summer are:

-- Take care with electrics - leads and appliances away from water and place grills and away from curtains and kitchen roll.
+- Take care with electrics - leads and appliances away from water and place grills and away from curtains and kitchen rolls

-For more information on fire safety, please visit www.hwfire.org.uk or @HWFireSafety
+For more information on fire safety, please visit https://firekills.campaign.gov.uk/